 One good thing that came out of the COVID-19 pandemic was the rampant spread of telemedicine.
 This gave impetus to providing the CBT-I as well through telemedicine.
 According to Harvard Health – “There is some evidence that CBT-I delivered by telemedicine works, and the expected response is not reduced compared to CBT-I delivered in person – which is good news.

-How does Cognitive Behavioral Therapy for Insomnia work?
+How does Cognitive Behavioural Therapy for Insomnia work?

 Depending upon the nature and severity of your condition, your therapist may recommend one or combination of more than or of these solutions: